Research

 Everyday knowledge production in foreign policy

 Who makes foreign policy, and how?
-Although we often focus on visible state representatives, it is not only them who engage in foreign policy but a broad range of actors: diplomats, civil servants, academics, civil society actors, and many more.
+While attention often centres on high-profile state representatives, foreign policy is crafted by a wide range of actors: diplomats, civil servants, academics, civil society organisations, and others.

-I am interested in exploring how different actors engage in knowledge production on foreign policy, and how they do so in and through their everyday work.
+My research explores how different actors engage in knowledge production on and in foreign policy, and how they do so in and through their everyday professional practices.

 Dissertation project